-- and that they are appropriate to the company's nature and level of activities. - Ensure that systems and resources are sufficient for risk management. - the company. - Assist the Board of Directors to identify and evaluate the company's acceptable risk level. - Review the organizational structure of risk management and provide recommendations in this regards.
+- Prepare and review risk management strategies and policies and verify application of such strategies and policies and that they are appropriate to the company's nature and level of activities. - Ensure that systems and resources are sufficient for risk management. - Evaluate systems and mechanisms of identifying, measuring and monitoring various types of risks that may face the company. - Assist the Board of Directors to identify and evaluate the company's acceptable risk level. - Review the organizational structure of risk management and provide recommendations in this regards.